amineHorseman/images-web-crawler/readme.md

 ## Note about API Limitations
 This package is not intended to simulate a browser to bypass the **API limitations** of the search engines.
-- Flikr API is limited to 3600 queries per hour
+- Google Search API is limited to 100 queries per day, and 10 images per query (in the free version).
-- Google Search API is limited to 100 queries per day (in the free version).
+- Flikr API is limited to 3600 queries per hour, and 200 images per query.
+But return at most the first 4,000 results for any given search query.
 - Bing API is limited to 5000 queries per month